sarika0b/WMS/README.md

 - Assign workers to the works
 - Mark work status as completed
 - Display worker and work details

+System specifications:
+Skill Level: The user can specify the expertise of a worker as beginner, intermediate or expert.
-Statistics of a worker: The user can view the statiscs of a worker stored by the system like their skill level, the total number of hours worked and the previous works done by the worker.
+Work requirements: The user can specify the requirements of a work in the terms of the number of workers of a specific role and skill level required.
+Work duration: The duration of a work is defined as the number of days from its start date till the date it is marked as completed by the user, excluding the weekends.
+Availability: The availability of a worker is defined in boolean as 0 (unavailable) or 1 (available).
+Start date: The start date of a work is the date when the requirements of the work are fulfilled and when it can be started according to the priority list.